skylerxx/academicpages/_pages/cv.md

 Quantitative Economics

 **The University of Warwick** *PhD Candidate*
-Quantitative track in the MPhil stage.
-Passed with Distinction.
+Passed with Distinction in the MPhil stage.

 **The University of Manchester** *MA (Distinction)*
-Received distinction for both taught modules and master dissertation.
+Received distinction for both taught modules and final dissertation.

 # Experience

-**Imperial College London** *Novermber 2023 – Present*
+**Imperial College London** *October – Present*
 PhD visiting student *London, UK*

 **The Alan Turing Institute** *December 2022 – Present*